dfandrich/testclutch/README.md

 argument.
 Create one by going to https://github.com/settings/tokens and choosing *fine-grained tokens*.
 Create a new token with these characteristics:

+  - Only select repositories (selecting the source repository or repositories)
-  - Public repository access
+  - "Metadata" repository permissions (read)

-No other special fine-grained access is currently needed.
-Eventually, it may also need these permissions for Test Clutch to comment on PRs:

-  - "Pull requests" repository permissions (write)
+  - "Pull requests" repository permissions (read and write)
-  - "Checks" repository permissions (read)

 Alternately, a classic token works as well.
-Copy the token contents from the web browser and store it in a file in a protected location on your local machine and with permissions that do not allow other user to access it.
+Copy the token contents from the web browser and store it in a file in a protected location on your local machine and with permissions that do not allow other users to access it.

 Test Clutch has built-in support for these test log formats: